Lightstreamer/Lightstreamer-kafka-connector/README.md

 and other scalar types (see [the complete list](#recordkeyevaluatortype-and-recordvalueevaluatortype)).

-In particular, Kafka Connector supports message validation for _Avro_ and _JSON_, which can be specified through:
+In particular, the Kafka Connector supports message validation for _Avro_ and _JSON_, which can be specified through:

 - Local schema files
 - The _Confluent Schema Registry_

-Kafka Connector enables the independent deserialization of keys and values, allowing them to have different formats.
+The Kafka Connector enables the independent deserialization of keys and values, allowing them to have different formats.
 Additionally:

 - Message validation against the Confluent Schema Registry can be enabled separately for the key and value (through [`record.key.evaluator.schema.registry.enable` and `record.value.evaluator.schema.registry.enable`](#recordkeyevaluatorschemaregistryenable-and-recordvalueevaluatorschemaregistryenable))
 - Message validation against local schema files must be specified separately for the key and the value (through [`record.key.evaluator.schema.path` and `record.value.evaluator.schema.path`](#recordkeyevaluatorschemapath-and-recordvalueevaluatorschemapath))